Member Organizations

 The Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors stipulates that the Hungarian Chamber of Auditors (MKVK) may adopt the rules of professional ethics, taking into consideration the Code of Ethics of the IESBA.
 These rules are subject to the review and approval of the Auditors’ Public Oversight Authority.

 The MKVK has developed a Hungarian Code of Ethics which is harmonized with the International Code of Ethics issued by the IESBA.
 The International Code of Ethics is to apply to any issues not covered by the MKVK’s Code of Ethics.
-The MKVK translated the 2018 International Code into Hungarian and published this in 2020.
-The MKVK is translating the 2022 International Code in Q3 2023 with an effective implementation date of January 1, 2024.
+The MKVK translated and published the 2022 International Code in Q3 2023 with an effective implementation date of January 1, 2024.
+Revisions to the Code since then are continuously translated and adopted.
+MKVK is translating the technology-related revisions with an expected effective date of January 1, 2025.

 Current Status: Adopted